 Find your Candle Niche.
 Before I opened my candle store in a marketplace mall, I sold candles at weekend craft and vendor shows.
 Candlemakers and candle making businesses have niches.
 You need to think about what type of candle product line you would like to make.
 You need a style.
-Answer some questions like where would you like to sell your candles?
+Answer some questions like where would you like to sell your candles.
 What type of candle would you see there?
-I get most of my business ideas merging with what I like.
+I get most of my business ideas merged with what I like.

 I sell 8-ounce jelly jar soy wax candles that are often seen at local craft shows and sell for around $10 each.
-You can sell black and white tumbler candles at mall kiosks under a different label for $25 each.
+You can sell black and white tumbler candles at mall kiosks under a different labels for $25 each.
 Who do you want to be?
 There is no right or wrong.

 Where (or your candle market) do you plan on selling your candles?
 Visit places you would like to sell your candles.
 You do not want to copy someone but gain inspiration.
 Keep in mind that a jelly jar-style candle is not often seen in high-end boutiques.